Bedonwell Junior

 Reading

 We teach reading in several ways.
 As children begin to become readers, the school introduces a daily 30 minute Guided Reading lesson, which reinforces phonic skills as well as introducing children to reading comprehension skills to help then read for meaning.
-In KS2, Accelerated Reader is used to ensure children have books matched to their Zone of Proximal Development (ZPD) and their understanding of what they have read is developed.

 Comprehension is a key life skill as it focuses learning on a variety of skills that help our children use their own knowledge and experience to make sense of a text as well as to learn new vocabulary.
 We teach our pupils to identify the features and structure of different types of text, ask and answer relevant questions and most importantly; to enjoy reading and to develop a lifelong love of reading for pleasure.
 In addition, all class teachers have story time and children are read to.